efrecon/concocter/README.md

     Within that expression, any string surrounded by `%` is considered the name of a variable and the whole string will be replaced by the content of that variable before the expression is evaluated.

+  - Variables which specification starts with a `^` are understood as the gathering of file statistics for the path formed by the remaining of the specification.
+The variable will be a Tcl array reflecting the regular calling of `file stat` on the path.
+Whenever the path is a directory, the array will also contain an index called `files` that will contain the list of files directly in the directory (no-recursion).

   - Otherwise, the specification will be the content of the variable.
 Within that specification, any string surrounded by `%` is considered the name of a